Wye Valley NHS Trust is advising people to think twice before they head for their local Emergency department – or they could face a long wait.

 The advice from hospital bosses is to use alternatives - such as telephoning NHS 111, using the GP walk in centre in Hereford, the Minor Injury Units at Ross and Leominster Community Hospitals, seeing their local GP or seeking advice from their local pharmacy - if their condition or injury is not serious.

-“At this moment in time, A&E is only for people who are seriously ill and need urgent care and treatment,” added Jon, who said they were also having many more older people turning up in A&E who had more complex needs and who had to be admitted for treatment.
+“At this moment in time, the Emergency department is only for people who are seriously ill and need urgent care and treatment,” added Jon, who said they were having many more older people turning up in the Emergency Department who had more complex needs and who had to be admitted for treatment.

 The Trust is working with the West Midlands Ambulance Service and the commissioners for healthcare in the county, the Herefordshire Clinical Commissioning Group, to manage the situation.